-View the Placement Policy pdf
+View the Placement Policy (PDF)

 How to make a referral

-Please complete the Housing Advice Request form through the Housing Assistance Referral Portal:
+Complete the Housing Advice Request form through the Housing Assistance Referral Portal:

 Homeless application (Housing Act 1996)

-The Council will only offer emergency accommodation if we have reason to believe you are:
+We will only offer emergency accommodation if we have reason to believe you are:

-The Council has limited emergency accommodation within the Borough which is heavily over-subscribed.
+We have limited emergency accommodation within the Borough which is heavily over-subscribed.
 We do everything to try to ensure households are offered in-Borough accommodation as soon as possible.